-His thoughts drifted back to the letter still sitting on his desk, its envelope shredded in his haste to read it.
-The worry he felt after receiving a letter from your tutor after months of radio silence from you only grew as he read each carefully inked letter.
+His thoughts drifted back to the most recent letter he received, envelope shredded in his haste to read it.
+The letter had been from your parents, and he’d been desperate to receive any sort of news after months of radio silence.

 You had been cursed to take the form of a beast.